The 15 Best Japanese Restaurants In Sydney

 Ichi-Ban Boshi

-With restaurants in the Sydney CBD (the flagship) and also in Bondi Junction, Ichi-Ban Boshi has prepared authentic Japanese cuisine for Sydneysiders for over 20 years.
+With restaurants in the Sydney CBD (the flagship), a Sydney Express and also in Bondi Junction, Ichi-Ban Boshi has prepared authentic Japanese cuisine for Sydneysiders for over 20 years.

 Using carefully selected Australian ingredients, Ichi-Ban Boshi’s delicacies are all freshly handmade, with noodles prepared daily.